joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 Output:
 35
 ```
+In example 1: include the following code under line 55:
+var sum = a + b
+print(sum)

+In example 2: include the following code under line 66:
+var sum1 = a +b
+print(sum)

 ***
 ## 4.Determine the number of seconds in a year and store the number in a variable named secondsInAYear.